thayton/thayton.github.io/_drafts/getting-amazon-ratings-for-library-books-with-javascript.md

 ## Implementation

 Google has a great write up on developing <a target="_blank" href="https://developer.chrome.com/extensions/getstarted">Chrome Extensions</a>.
-If you haven't developed an extension before, it will help if you read the Getting Started guide before reading this post.
+If you haven't developed an extension before, you should read that first before reading this post.

 Our Chrome extension is very simple.
 It consists of the following five files: